oliveraasmets17/EstMB_drugUsage/README.md

 ## Expected folder structure

--RData (Help-files in rds format)
+- RData (Help-files in rds format)
-     --Interim (Interim files for data analysis)
+     -- Interim (Interim files for data analysis)
     -- Results (Analysis results)
--Data (Input data for the project)
+- Data (Input data for the project)
--Figures (Figures for the manuscripts)
+- Figures (Figures for the manuscripts)

 Analysis scripts are in the home folder.
 Occasionally, global paths are used by the scripts to indicate the location of source data.